Snyder v. United States

 Snyder v.
 United States, 603 U.S. 1 (2024), was a United States Supreme Court case in which the Court held 18 U.S.C. § 666 prohibits bribes to state and local officials but does not make it a crime for those officials to accept gratuities for their past acts.

+Legal scholars and commentators have expressed concerns that the Snyder decision may lead to increased corruption and influence peddling, as it creates a significant loophole by not criminalizing gratuities.

 Background

 Factual background

 The case involves James Snyder, the former mayor of Portage, Indiana, who was convicted of accepting a $13,000 payment from Great Lakes Peterbilt after the city awarded the company contracts worth approximately $1.1 million.
 Snyder claimed the payment was for consulting services, while prosecutors argued it was an illegal gratuity connected to the contracts.